dkim286/cpsc454-proj-ryu/README.md

 The project report can be found under the `docs` folder. ([link](./docs/report.pdf))

+Abstract:

+> Conventional firewalls are used to implement network security standards at network borders.
+> However, this can leave clients exposed to cyberattacks that originate within the network to which they are connected.
+> One way to mitigate this issue is to use the flexibility of software-defined networking (SDN) to shape network traffic using a virtual firewall, enhancing network security across the board.
+> In this project, we demonstrate a network-wide virtual firewall that uses the OpenFlow API to apply packet filtering across an entire virtual network in an automated manner.

 ## Prerequisites

 - [Flowmanager](https://github.com/martimy/flowmanager) -- optional, if we want to show off the topology.